30 Home Trends Kids of the ’90s Remember

 Bright color tend to indicate the strength of the economy.
 When colors turn brighter in clothing and decor, it’s generally because the economy is performing well.
 That’s what happened in the mid ’90s and it often took the form of primary colors in home decor.
 Follow these tips on choosing paint colors next time you’ve got a painting task.

 Oak cabinets are still pervasive so it’s solely a ’90s trend necessarily.
 But they were especially ubiquitous in the ’90s.
-You might want to paint kitchen cabinets to update the look of your kitchen, though.
+You might want to paint kitchen cabinets to update the look of your kitchen, though, to stay up to date with the latest kitchen color trends.

 Décor in the ’90s tended to include a lot of plants whether real or fake and plants on the wallpaper to create a frilly look.
 See what trends are in style this year.